HL7/fhir-exchange-routing-ig/input/pages/use-cases.md

     </tr>
     <tr>
       <td>Inbound  Gateway</td>
-      <td>This intermediary role receives all requests to the destination and  forwards them to the destination system or another intermediary</td>
+      <td>This intermediary role receives requests intended for the destination and  forwards them to the destination system or another intermediary</td>
       <td>The Inbound Gateway assumes the responsibility of securing a public endpoint and potentially performing other work (registering clients, etc.) on behalf of the destination</td>
-      <td>DNS entries are used to “point” the destination’s public URL to this intermediary.
+      <td>Public DNS entries are used to “point” the destination’s public URL to this intermediary.
 Common intermediary role for financial and administrative data exchange</td>
     </tr>
     <tr>
       <td>Delegated  Intermediary</td>
       <td>This intermediary role assists in routing from a different intermediary to the destination system</td>
-      <td>This intermediary may act as a public hub to which the destination system is connected</td>
+      <td>This intermediary may serve as a public network or hub to which the destination system is connected</td>
-      <td>Intermediaries may share non-public routing information to support delivery to the ultimate receiver</td>
+      <td>Intermediaries may share non-public routing information to support delivery to the ultimate destination</td>
     </tr>
   </tbody>
 </table>